Step into a mattress store and you can tell the whole world’s gone plush crazy.

 If you don’t want to worry about body impressions, get a botanical latex-only mattress and add a topper.
 Even if the mattress is not latex-only, you can expect your mattress to last longer if you maintain it reasonably by flipping and rotating regularly.

 We also offer high quality, simple latex core mattresses with a zip cover.
-The zip cover allows you to change out or modify the core as desired, as your body changes through the years.
+This allows you to change out or modify the comfort as desired.
+Your body changes through the years.
 The Thackeray Plush (also available in Firm and Extra Firm) is a great example of this type of mattress.

 Still want plush?